Effective CBT and Trauma Therapy in Katy, TX

 Cognitive Behavior Therapy (CBT)

-CBT is an approach that invites us to consider the ways we think and respond to situations.
-It is a highly evidence-based approach that I have extensive experience in for issues such as anxiety, depression and other mood disturbance.
-CBT can be highly structured, so I tend to use it as needed in more flexible way – drawing on it as needed when it would help the client.
-CBT can be the primary approach or used as a therapy tool that can be applied flexibly as need to issues.
-CBT is seen as a useful approach for anxiety and anxiety disorders (such as OCD), depression and in some cases of eating disorders.
+CBT is a type of therapy that helps us to understand the ways we think and respond to situations.
+Additionally, there is a large body of research that shows CBT to be effective.
+I have extensive experience in CBT for issues such as anxiety, depression and other mood disturbance.
+We can use this type of therapy in a highly structured way.
+Or we can use a more flexible way – drawing on it as needed when it would help the client.
+It is an especially useful approach for anxiety and anxiety disorders (such as OCD), depression and in some cases of eating disorders.

 Trauma-informed Therapy

-Trauma informed care is a style of therapy approach that recognizes how the nervous system is affected by trauma.
-When I draw on this approach it is to be conscious of the ways that talking about a trauma might be traumatic, even in therapy.
-This approach can be useful for people affected by single traumatic events or those affected by complex, sustained trauma.
-Trauma informed therapy really encompasses several approaches that are used with a greater degree of awareness into the ways our nervous system helps us to regulate.
-Some of ways of regulating are what drives us to therapy in the first place.
-They may not make sense at first and feel problematic.
-But numbing, detaching, being busy, trying to be perfect can all be attempts to feel safe when overwhelmed.
+True healing means recognizing how the nervous system is affected by trauma – it’s more than just how we think’.
+Since talking about a trauma can be traumatic, even in therapy, trauma-informed therapy explores other ways to heal.
+Trauma-informed therapy is useful for single traumatic events or those affected by complex, sustained trauma.
+Given that trauma is more than just thinking, this approach builds a greater awareness into how the nervous system helps us to regulate.
 In sessions, I support clients to begin to understand patterns that have helped them to regulate and discover new ways to create a sense of safety within themselves.

 Somatic and Mindfulness-based Therapy

-Somatic and Mindfulness-based Therapies are approaches that help us to observe events within us and respond in healthy ways.
-Somatic is a word that refers to ‘body’ and Somatic therapy is an approach that uses a awareness of physical states to unlock new ways to cope and heal.
-I draw on somatic approaches for trauma, body image disturbance, eating disorders, anger management and relationship issues.
-Somatic approaches form the basis for a deeper understanding of triggering situations which aids in gaining freedom over habitual responses.
+Somatic and Mindfulness-based Therapies help us to observe events and respond in healthy ways.
+Somatic is a word that refers to ‘body’ and Somatic therapy is an approach that uses a awareness of physical states to unlock new ways to feel and heal.
+Accordingly, I draw on these approaches for trauma, body image disturbance, eating disorders, anger management and relationship issues.
+Building a deeper understanding of triggering situations helps us to shape the skills for freedom over habitual responses.

-My experience with Mindfulness-Based Therapy spans 13 years.
-It is approach that is related to meditation-style skills that we can apply to regulate emotions through compassionate observation.
-I find it is useful for mood disorders, anger management, binge eating, self injury and other negative coping behaviors.
-In session it can look like tuning into the body or breath or it might mean watching thoughts and how they affect our mood.
-It is flexible approach that can compliment a number of treatments.
+This approach is related to meditation-style skills that can help to regulate emotions through compassionate observation.
+Therefore, it is useful for mood disorders, anger management, eating issues, self injury and other negative coping behaviors.
+It is flexible approach that can complement other treatments.

 Internal Family Systems (IFS)

-I have been using IFS for the last 5 years and find it is useful for clients suffering with eating issues and trauma.
-It is an approach that allows for new ways to see habits, behaviors and parts of ourselves through a lens of safety and survival.
-I find IFS very helpful in reducing shame or guilt that prevent us from growing.
+IFS is useful for clients suffering with eating issues and trauma.
+It is very useful for building new ways to see habits, behaviors and parts of ourselves through a lens of safety and survival.
+IFS excels in reducing the shame or guilt that prevents us from growing.
 It is also a game changer for many people who know what their issues are but have been unable to find relief from traditional talk therapy in the past.

 You, only better.